jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

     c.
 MySQL and Oracle DB
     d.
 Nginx and MySQL

-17) What command would you type to get to the MySQL command line prompt?
+17) What command would you type to get to the MySQL command line prompt as the root user?

 18) What is the file location that the system uses as a *local DNS* for resolving IP?